 Supporting Research Across Research Council Boundaries

-The Research Councils are making some further improvements to the Cross-Council Funding Agreement, their process for collaborating on the peer review and funding of research applications that straddle their remits under their ‘responsive-mode’ research grants schemes.
+The Research Councils are making some further improvements to the Cross-Council Funding Agreement, their process for collaborating on the peer review and funding of research proposals that straddle their remits under their ‘responsive-mode’ research grants schemes.
 The aim remains to ensure that no gaps develop between the Councils’ subject domains and to ensure equality of opportunity for proposals at the interface between traditional disciplines, where many of the major research challenges of our time are located.

-The Research Councils already support a great deal of cross-/multi-/inter-/trans-/ disciplinary research, which benefits from drawing together insights and approaches from a number of established research disciplines.
+The Research Councils already support a great deal of interdisciplinary research, which benefits from drawing together insights and approaches from a number of established research disciplines.
 Many such areas - for example photonics and history of art - reside within the remit of an individual Council and receive funding from one Council alone.
 Others - including climate change, design, neuroscience and chemical biology - inherently straddle the remit of two or more Research Councils.
-The Cross-Council Funding Agreement sets out the principles and processes through which ‘responsive mode’ grant applications in these areas are handled by one lead Council in collaboration with other Councils on assessment and support.
+The Cross-Council Funding Agreement sets out the principles and processes through which ‘responsive mode’ grant proposals in these areas are handled by one lead Council in collaboration with other Councils on assessment and support.

 The Councils also provide significant tailored support for research which crosses the remits of more than one Council, to enable different disciplinary approaches to be harnessed to address a common research challenge.
-These investments range from major cross-Council programmes in areas such as Living with Environmental Change, Global Uncertainties, Energy, Lifelong Health and Wellbeing, Digital Economy and Global Food Security, to bi-lateral initiatives such as Synthetic Biology, Heritage Science and Environmental Exposures and Health Initiatives.
+These investments range from major cross-Council programmes in areas such as Living with Environmental Change, Global Uncertainties, Energy, Lifelong Health and Wellbeing, Digital Economy and Global Food Security, to bi-lateral initiatives such as Synthetic Biology, Heritage Science and Environmental Exposure and Health Initiative.

 As a part of its commitment to research innovation and ‘excellence with impact’, RCUK wishes to support an enhanced culture of interdisciplinary and multidisciplinary research in the UK and to ensuring that its peer review and funding infrastructure is supportive of such work.
 In this context, the Councils have updated their protocol for assessing and funding research that straddles their remits, to build upon their collaborative working to date.